stormcrackers/excel_challenge/README.md

-Answers to any questions are in the Word Document.
+All analyses are in the word document.